Stanley v. City of New York

 At a Glance:

 In Stanley v.
 City of New York, Compassion & Choices submitted an amicus brief in the Supreme Court of the State of New York (in New York the trial court is called the Supreme Court) on November 30, 2021, to support a lawsuit claiming New York City violated a transgender Muslim man’s specific instructions about how to dispose of his remains.
 Contrary to those instructions, his remains were released to his biological family who planned a ceremony that was inconsistent with his religious beliefs and his gender identity.
 The suit alleges that the state’s failure to follow his directive caused his pregnant partner so much distress that she miscarried twins.
 On November 7, 2022, the trial court found that the City of New York was liable for releasing the man’s remains against his explicit wishes.
+On May 29, 2025, the Appellate Division of the Supreme Court of the State of New York unanimously affirmed the lower court’s ruling in favor of Ms. Stanley, and granted Compassion & Choices motion to file its amicus brief.
 The case will now proceed to trial to determine the damages owed to Ms. Stanley.

 The Details: